LEE EDWARD ALLEN

 Phone: (901) 678-4073

-Dr. Allen's research focuses on†the integration of teaching,†learning, and information technologies in the classroom and school library environments.
+Dr. Allen's research focuses on the integration of information technologies in the development and use of knowledge and skills in the classroom, libraries, and everyday learning opportunities and environments.

 - Technology as a Vehicle for Organizational/Institutional Change